memcached/memcached.github.io/content/features/proxy2/quickstart.md

 You also have the option of rebuilding the `memcached` binary with different configuration options.
 For more information, run the command `./configure --help` from within the Memcached source directory.

-## Next steps

-For more information about running the proxy, including all ways that you can define its behavior using a Lua-based configuration file, see [Proxy](/Proxy).